CallMeSenpai/The_Last_Touhou_Project/README.md

 ###storyline:
 <u>aim</u>: dw has given us permission to us photos of
-   other teachers.
+   other teachers.<br>
    "It's easier to ask for forgiveness than ask for permission" - D.W.
-2014
+2014<br>
-   disclaimer: we may or may not use bashing for satirical purposes ( stuybash is no more :( ) each game level represents a year of cs a student takes
+   disclaimer: we may or may not use bashing for satirical purposes ( stuybash is no more :( )<br> each game level represents a year of cs a student takes
      introCS: brooks, konstans, holmes, griffith
      APCS: konstans, DW, zman, brown